gromgit/jstips-xe/tips/xx.md

 I'll extend the definition of _monkeypatching_ to include _adding new functions to objects you don't control_ (e.g. `HTMLElement.prototype.on`, or leaving `toString()` alone and defining `Date.prototype.format(fmt)`).

-There are [enough&#x1f517;](https://davidwalsh.name/monkey-patching) [monkeypatching&#x1f517;](http://me.dt.in.th/page/JavaScript-override/) [howtos&#x1f517;](http://raganwald.com/2015/08/08/monkey-patching-extension-methods-bind-operator.html) online; please read those if you're new to this concept.
+There are enough monkeypatching tutorials online (e.g. [1](https://davidwalsh.name/monkey-patching), [2](http://me.dt.in.th/page/JavaScript-override/), [3](http://raganwald.com/2015/08/08/monkey-patching-extension-methods-bind-operator.html)); please read those if you're new to this concept.

 ### DO: Change as little as possible.

 The best monkeypatches:

-- don't remove any published functionality of the original function,
+- don't remove or change any published functionality of the original function,
 - call the original function to do most of the work, and
-- only add a little code to fix or add some missing functionality.
+- only add a little code to fix or add some extra functionality.

-This way, any other code that calls the monkeypatched function still gets the behavior it expects, thus minimizing logic bugs.
+This way, any code that expects the old function doesn't get something completely different, thus minimizing logic bugs.

-The _Meet the `override` function_ section of [this article&#x1f517;](http://me.dt.in.th/page/JavaScript-override/) shows a neat way to do this:
+The _Meet the `override` function_ section of [this article](http://me.dt.in.th/page/JavaScript-override/) shows a neat way to do this:

 ```js
 // callback_factory(original) takes the original callback and